franciscop/cookies/README.md

 ### Advanced options

-There are some advanced options that we don't recommend to change, but that you can change if you want to do so.
-If you change some of these you could have problems down the road.
+There are some advanced options that we don't recommend to change as you could have problems down the road, but if you know what you are doing go ahead.

 ```js
 cookies({ token: '42' }, {